 What Makes a Car a Lemon

-When you walk out of a dealership showroom with the keys to your next car, truck or SUV, it’s a big moment.
+When you walk out of a dealership showroom with the keys to your next new car, truck, or SUV, it’s a big moment.
 It’s also often a significant investment.
-So if something goes wrong and it stops working properly, you’ll eventually want to know how a car qualifies as a lemon.
+So if something goes wrong, and it stops working properly, you’ll eventually want to know how a car qualifies as a lemon.
 In our state, that’s particularly true because owners or lessees of vehicles with defects have significant protections.

 In fact, in California, a car maker who has been given the chance to fix your vehicle and been unable to resolve the issue must offer a replacement vehicle that is exactly like yours or compensation equal to the amount of monthly payments, taxes and related fees when you purchased your vehicle.
 In addition, you may be eligible for compensation for other bills you racked up while unable to use your vehicle, including rideshare costs from Uber or Lyft, hotel bills and the like.

 While making things right, legally speaking, is the goal of all consumer protection laws, there are standards that a court or arbitrator will like to see you meet prior to requiring the car maker to pay you back for the cost of the vehicle.

 If you think you have a lemon on your hands, there is a two-step process to assessing eligibility for a manufacturer California lemon law buyback or replacement.
 When it comes down to determining how does a car qualify as a lemon, you need to ensure that you have proper warranty coverage and that more specifically, the California lemon law requires that claims involve vehicles that: